 Set and Costume Designer: Pierre-Emmanuel Rousseau

 The Story & The Characters

-A key feature of the Blackwater Valley Opera Festival (BVOF) is a full dress rehearsal production of the opera, presented free of charge to school children.
+A key feature of the Blackwater Valley Opera Festival is a full dress-rehearsal production of the opera, presented free of charge to school children.
 We are gratefully assisted by The David Ross Foundation to provide the school children with this wonderful opportunity.

-Last year over 450 children from schools in Waterford attended ‘L’Italiana in Algeri’ and the feedback was overwhelmingly positive from both students and accompanying teachers alike (read 2018 school children’s memories here).
+In 2019 over 450 children from schools in Waterford attended Don Pasquale.
+The feedback was overwhelmingly positive from both students and the accompanying teachers (read 2018 school children’s memories here).

 For more detail on our Education Programme or if you would like to register your school group’s interest in attending this year’s Schools’ Opera performance please complete the form below: